 All terms mentioned in this book that are known to be registered trademarks, trademarks, or service marks are listed below.
 In addition, terms suspected of being trademarks, registered trademarks, or service marks have been appropriately capitalized.
 Waite Group Press cannot attest to the accuracy of this information.
 Use of a term in this book should not be regarded as affecting the validity of any registered trademark, trademark, or service mark.
 Sun's Java Workshop and JDK is copyrighted [1997] by Sun Microsystems, Inc. Sun, Sun Microsystems, the Sun logo, Java, Java Workshop, JDK, the Java logo, and Duke are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.
-All Microsoft products mentioned are trademarks or registered trademarks of Microsoft Corporation.
+All Microsoft products mentioned are trademarks or registered trademarks or registered trademarks or registered trademarks or services.